azizfatimaimran2-cpu/BIO410-Final-Project/README.md

 The data consist of 6 samples from the Zaire Ebolavirus.
 This organism is a type of virus that is involved in causing fatal hemorrhagic fever in humans and mammals [https://pubmed.ncbi.nlm.nih.gov/37355146/].

 ## Purpose
-The purpose of this project was to create a phylogenetic tree from 6 samples of Zaire Ebolavirus, in order to determine the evolutionary relationship between the different samples.
+The purpose of this project was to construct a phylogenetic tree from 6 Zaire ebolavirus samples to determine the evolutionary relationships among them.

 ## Methods
 -The sequencing reads came from Next Gen Seq.
 The raw sequencing reads are in the .fq files